 But let's backup, so far we've said nothing about Week End itself.
-Okay, so there's this: a long-take shot of a married couple played by Jean Yanne and Mireille Darc after they've been hijacked by a man claiming to be the son of God an Alexander Dumas, along with the hijacker's supposedly dim-witted female accomplice.
-This man says a wonderful thing that could be viewed as much as a foretelling of doom as it could be an exuberant expression of freedom: "I am here to inform these modern times of the grammatical era's end and the beginning of flamboyance, especially in cinema."
+Okay, so there's this: a long-take shot of a married couple played by Jean Yanne and Mireille Darc, after they've been hijacked by a man claiming to be the son of God and Alexander Dumas, along with the hijacker's supposedly dim-witted female accomplice.
+This hijacker says a wonderful thing that could be viewed as much as a foretelling of doom as it could be an exuberant expression of freedom: "I am here to inform these modern times of the grammatical era's end and the beginning of flamboyance, especially in cinema."

 Thus the film is romantic in the way Godard's earlier 1960s work is not, but is precisely the kind of nostalgic, often caustically bitter kind of romanticism that fills the director's work from the 1980s and 1990s.
-One senses for the first time the acknowledgment of one of the 20th century's greatest artists that what is on hand is not enough to save the world.
-Everything that comes afterward, even the hope promised or espoused in the didactic and collective films that will shortly follow Week End, is tinged by the bookmarks that a film like this serves on one end, with perhaps Every Man for Himself on the other—a resignation towards what cinema can do and a glorious acknowledgment of the wonders cinema can be.
+One senses for the first time the acknowledgment from one of the 20th century's greatest artists that what is on hand is not enough to save the world.
+Everything that comes afterward, even the hope promised or espoused in the didactic and collective films that will shortly follow Week End, is tinged by the bookmarks that a film like this serves on one end, with perhaps Every Man for Himself on the other: a resignation towards what cinema can do and a glorious acknowledgment of the wonders cinema can be.